DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

 ### Q8 common challenges that arise during the real estate valuation process
-- incomplete and inaccurate days
+- incomplete and inaccurate data
 - subjective judgments about property condition or quality
 - changes in market conditions over time